eclipse-texlipse/texlipse/README.md

 ### Using the TeXlipse development Oomph setup

-This approach allows you to start almost from scratch (with a JDK 1.8 and a Git client installed already), and to obtain a ready-for-use TeXlipse development environment including :
+This approach allows you to start almost from scratch (with JDK 11 (or newer) and a Git client installed already), and to obtain a ready-for-use TeXlipse development environment including :
 * an OSGi / Eclipse RCP development environment
 * plugins to work with [target platform definitions](https://github.com/mbarbero/fr.obeo.releng.targetplatform/).
 * Java code formatting preferences as defined in our [Coding Style](https://wiki.eclipse.org/Triquetrum/Coding_Style)